SebastianGonzalezA98/Titanic-Data-Science-Model-/README.md

 - Fare paid
 - Cabin number
 - Port of embarkation
+#### The idea of the proyect is to be able to predict whether some passengers aboard the titanic survived or not based on their features
 #### The libraries I used vary from pandas to sklearn and seaborn
 #### There are two main models which I decided to be part of this project:
 - My fourth model in which I used some statistical analysis oriented towards multiple logistic regression (Toy 4.ipynb)